 The Legal Entity and OOR Person Identity Verification process outlined in sections 6.3 and 6.5 MUST be completed before OOR vLEI Credential issuance can begin.

-The Legal Entity OOR vLEI Credential MAY be issued via Solicited Issuance upon receipt by the QVI of a fully signed issuance request by the AVR(s)of the Legal Entity.
+The Legal Entity OOR vLEI Credential MAY be issued via Solicited Issuance upon receipt by the QVI of a Fully Signed issuance request from the LAR(s)of the Legal Entity.

-GLEIF MUST implement the vLEI Reporting API to enable QVIs to report each issuance event of OOR vLEI Credentials (out-of-band to KERI vLEI software).

 In addition, a workflow MUST be implemented in the operations of the QVI which requires, prior to issuing and signing an OOR vLEI Credential, that the above-mentioned Identity Assurance, Identity Authentication and out-of-band validations are performed by a QAR.
 Another QAR then approves the issuance and signs the OOR vLEI Credential.

+Potential edit to the above step: A workflow MUST be implemented in the operations of the QVI which requires two QARs to be involved in the issuance and signing a Legal Entity Official Organizational Role vLEI Credential.
+The first QAR will perform the required above-mentioned Identity Assurance, Identity Authentication and out-of-band validations and then signs the credential.
+Another QAR then approves the issuance and signs the Legal Entity Official Organizational Role vLEI Credential.

-A QAR MUST call the vLEI Reporting API with each issuance event of OOR vLEI Credentials for which the Legal Entity has communicated that consent has been obtained by the OOR vLEI Credential Holder (out-of-band to KERI vLEI software).Revocation
+A QAR MUST call the vLEI Reporting API with each issuance event of OOR vLEI Credentials for which the Legal Entity has communicated that consent has been obtained by the OOR vLEI Credential Holder (out-of-band to the GLEIF-supplied vLEI software).

+GLEIF MUST update the list of vLEI Credentials on the LEI page of the Legal Entity to reflect vLEI credential issuances that have been reported by QVIs.

+Revocation

 Voluntary revocation

-The Legal Entity MUST notify the QVI to revoke an OOR vLEI Credential upon receipt of a fully signed revocation request by the AVR(s) of the Legal Entity using the GLEIF-supplied vLEI software.
+The Legal Entity MUST notify the QVI to revoke an OOR vLEI Credential upon receipt of a Fully Signed revocation request by the LAR(s) of the Legal Entity using the GLEIF-supplied vLEI software.

 A QAR MUST perform the revocation within the timeframe specified in Appendix 5, Service Level Agreement (SLA).

-GLEIF MUST implement a vLEI Reporting API to enable QVIs to report each revocation event of OOR vLEI Credentials.

 A QAR MUST call the vLEI Reporting API with each revocation event of OOR vLEI Credentials.

 GLEIF MUST update the list of vLEI Credentials on the LEI page of the Legal Entity to reflect vLEI credential revocations that have been reported by QVIs.